 He made no motion he had heard her.
 She tried again, slapping repeatedly against the glass.
 “Mewtwo, look at me!
 I know you can hear me, so please, look at me!”

 Still no response as he continued to stare blankly out in space.

-Her paws clenched into tight fists, and she pounded hard against the mirror.
+Her paws clenched into tight fists, and she pounded hard on the mirror's surface.
 “MEWTWO, ANSWER ME, PLEASE!” she hollered, voice cracking in the process.

-Amber reached out to pull her away.
+Amber pulled her back.
 “He can't hear you in this state.”

 The feline jerked away and resumed her hammering.
 “MEWTWO!”

 “DAMN IT, MEWTWO, WHY WON'T YOU TURN AROUND?!”